 - 1. Financial aid will not be provided for: - Courses taken by audit; - Credit hours earned by placement tests; - Non-credit course work; - 2.
 Transfer credit applied to a program of study will count in the attempted hours. - 3.
-Grades of 'W', 'I', 'F', or 'NP' will not be treated as completed course work. - 4.
+Grades of 'W', 'I', 'F', or 'NP' will not be treated as completed coursework. - 4.
 Developmental remedial course work may receive funding up to a minimum of 30 credit hours according to federal regulations. - 5.
 Change of Program (for financial aid purposes).
 Students will be allowed to change programs once.
 The maximum time frame will be adjusted based on the new program.
 Changing programs due to scholastic suspension does not waive financial aid suspension. - 6.
 Satisfactory progress is monitored each semester, regardless of whether or not financial aid is awarded each semester. - 7.
 Students on Academic Probation or Suspension will automatically be placed on Financial Aid Probation or Suspension. - 8.
-Students who withdraw from STCC or reduce their course load by dropping a course may be required to repay financial aid received.
+Students who withdraw from STCC or reduce their course load by dropping a course may be required to repay financial aid received. - 9.
+Students who received either an Associate of Arts or Associate of Science degree will no longer be eligible to receive title IV aid at South Texas Community College.